Ktmcfree/AkaPilates/index.md

 # Experience
 ![cat photo](IMG-7716.jpg)
-I offer a guided mindful movement workout with emphasis on heightened sensitivity, imagination and functional conditioning.
-Joseph Pilates and those that continued his teachings enhanced physical function and healing with spring tension, breath, rhythm, balance and my practice has been highly influenced by this legacy.
+I offer a Pilates-based mindful movement workout with emphasis on heightened sensitivity, imagination and functional conditioning.
+Joseph Pilates and those that continue his teachings enhanced physical function and healing with spring tension, breath, rhythm, balance and my practice has been highly influenced by this legacy.
 I work with Balanced Body equipment and use a variety of props for deepening in specific areas and working with each individuals’ needs.
 While it is a Pilates based workout there is an emphasis on efficiency and autonomy.

 ![Standing Pose](IMG_9968.jpeg)